Joan-Morillo/Gelato/README.md

 ## How to run it

-This script loads json information in a MySQL table, so it is required to have internet access and a MySQL database running in localhost.
+This script loads json information in a MySQL table, so it is required to have internet access and a MySQL database running in localhost (usr->root, pwd->admin123).

 For running the script simply execute it: `python.exe gelato_assignment.py`.